 Paying attention to margin level is extremely important as it enables a trader to see if he has enough funds available in his forex account to open new positions.
 The minimum amount of equity that must be kept in a trader’s account in order to keep their positions open is referred to as maintenance margin.
 Many forex brokers require a minimum maintenance margin level of 100%.

+When this happens, if the trader fails to fund their account some or all of the trader’s open positions may be liquidated.
 Traders should avoid margin calls at all costs, as a margin call will lock in the trader’s losses.
-Margin calls can be avoided by monitoring margin level on a regular basis and by using stop-loss orders on each trade to manage losses.
+Margin calls can be avoided by monitoring margin level on a regular basis, using stop-loss orders on each trade to manage losses and keeping your account adequately funded.

 Margined trading is available across a range of investment options and products.
 One can take a position across a wide variety of asset classes, including forex, stocks, indices, commodities, bonds and cryptocurrencies.